Daniel-AetherOne/Aether-Engine/README.md

 extended safely

-It is meant as a realistic learning project rather than a polished commercial product.
+It is intended as a realistic engineering exercise rather than a polished commercial product.